starknet-edu/starknetbook/new-structure-proposals.md

    5. Building Community
    6. Fee market
    7.

 5. [Camp 5: Cairo](./camp_5/) - Ben
    1. C(pu)AIR(o)
    2. Computational Integrity
    3. Syntax
    4. Cairo VM

 6. [Camp 6: STARKs](./camp_6/) - Omar & Henri
+   Camp's goal: the student will be able to understand the foundamental underpinnings of what is an STARKs and how it works.
+It is **not the goal** to make the student proficient in cryptography but to allow they to understand technical texts on ZK cryptography.
    1. Modular Arithmetic
    2. Finite Field Arithmetic
    3. Polynomials
    4. Computational Integrity
    5. Zero Knowledge Proofs Basics
    6. STARKs

 7. Lost & found
-    1. Add items that were in your category, but you don't want in
+   Add items that were in your category, but you don't want in.
+   1. "Customizing an account contract" could go in Camp 3.
+   2. "Writing a dapp", "Building a front end" and "Libraries" parts could go in Camp 2 where we teach tooling.